KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\tests\actions\auth.py:24`

 **Description**:
-The `AuthActions.logout` method is designed to handle the user logout process within the EeazyCRM application, ensuring that users are properly signed out of their accounts.
+The `AuthActions.logout` method in the `AuthActions` class is used to handle the logout process for a user in the EeazyCRM application.
+This method is likely called when a user chooses to log out of the application.

 ---